BSC Designer Online - Balanced Scorecard Software

 Setup an account in BSC Designer Online, change logo, add currencies for the initiatives, backup and restore data.

-Before buying any subscription we do recommend for all potential users to test BSC Designer Online during the free 30-day trial period.
-For the trial period we don't ask for a credit card details.
+Before buying any subscription we do recommend for all users to start with a free plan.
+For the free plan we don't ask for a credit card details.

 Switching to the Paid Account